NRCan/geo-deep-learning/README.md

   step_size: 4                                  # Apply gamma every step_size
   class_weights: [1.0, 2.0]                     # Weights to apply to each class.
 A value > 1.0 will apply more weights to the learning of the class.
   batch_metrics: 2                              # (int) Metrics computed every (int) batches.
 If left blank, will not perform metrics.
 If (int)=1, metrics computed on all batches.
+  ignore_index: 0                               # Specifies a target value that is ignored and does not contribute to the input gradient.
+Default: None

 # Inference parameters; used in inference.py --------